oliviawestmacottssw/SSW.Rules.Content/rules/appointments---do-you-send-outlook-calendar-appointments-when-appropriate/rule.md

 [[goodExample]]
 | ![ Good Example - Send a separate appointment for each day so you can clearly see it in your Outlook calendar](GoodSingleDayAppointments.gif)

-You should always have calendar on your phone, so we can quickly add a client booking into the calendar, then add a note what to do with CRM (e.g. Uly please set regarding flag).
+You should always have calendar on your phone, so we can quickly add a client booking into the calendar, then add a note what to do with CRM (e.g. Uly please set regarding flag)​.